The BMW X1 only reached U.S. shores in 2012 but overseas it’s been on sale since 2009. The vehicle

-at the 2014 Detroit Auto Show, but these will be the last such updates before an entirely new model goes on sale in the next 12-18 months, a prototype for which has been spotted once again.
-The prototype appears much shorter than the current X1 and its styling, from what we can ascertain, much sleeker and sportier.
+for the 2015 model year, but these will be the last such updates before an entirely new model goes on sale in the next 12-18 months, a prototype for which has been spotted once again.
+The prototype appears shorter than the current X1 and its styling, from what we can ascertain, much sleeker and sportier.
 The shorter length, particularly at the front end, is due to the new platform underpinning the car.

-While the current X1 is based on the rear-wheel-drive platform of the BMW 1-Series hatchback sold overseas and is available with either rear- or all-wheel-drive configurations, the next-generation X1 will be adopting the UKL platform that debuted in the 2014 MINI Cooper
+While the current X1 is based on the rear-wheel-drive platform of the BMW 1-Series Hatchback sold overseas and is available with either rear- or all-wheel-drive configurations, the next-generation X1 will be adopting the UKL platform common to the 2-Series Active Tourer

 .
 The UKL comes with front-wheel drive in its most basic form but has the option of all-wheel drive thanks to a Haldex-style multi-plate clutch setup.
 It is this latter option that will feature predominantly in the next-generation BMW X1 as well as the next MINI Cooper Countryman, though both should still be available with front-wheel drive as standard.